 Our research is central to addressing challenges humanity faces in hazards, energy, and the environment, and ranges from the purely theoretical to the deeply practical, and from planetary-scale to the pore-scale.

 For detailed descriptions of our research programs, please explore our website, but keep in mind that our research is constantly evolving as new discoveries are made and new research challenges are uncovered.

-The following items must be received by the deadline of Tuesday, December 20, 2016 in order to be considered:
+The following items must be received by the application deadline:

 Two Official transcripts should be mailed to:

 *The GRE General Test is required.
 Scores must be from tests taken within five years.
 Scores must be reported directly to Stanford from ETS.
 The Stanford score recipient number is 4704 (no department code is needed for Geophysics).
 To facilitate preliminary review of your application, please note your scores in the electronic form.
 If you have previously applied to Stanford (within the past five years), we have your prior test scores.

 **Applicants whose first language is not English must submit TOEFL scores from a test taken within the last eighteen months.
 The TOEFL is waived for individuals who have earned a U.S. bachelor's or master's degree from a college or university accredited by a regional accrediting association in the United States or the equivalent of either degree from a non-U.S. college or university of recognized standing where all instructions is provided in English.
 This exception does not apply if the courses were completed in a country where English is spoken but not all instruction is provided in English.
 Scores must be reported directly to Stanford from ETS.
 Please see the Graduate Admissions Office website for additional information about required exams.